Detailed Compliance Information

 Oftentimes someone will do a Google search and discover IRS Chief Counsel Advice Memo 202323006 (June 2023) and raise legitimate questions about whether this is another FICA-reduction scheme where employers could face back taxes, penalties, and interest.
 I want to address these concerns directly by explaining exactly what the IRS guidance says and how PTE Gold's structure complies with it.

-The Critical Difference: Dual-Premium vs. Single-Premium Structure
+The Critical Difference: Dual-Premium vs. Before-Tax Single-Premium Structure

 This is precisely how PTE Gold is structured.
 We use a dual-premium approach with two separate insurance policies from Insurance Companies.

-How the PTE group Inc. Two-Policy Structure Works
+How the PTE Group Inc. Two-Policy Structure Works

 First Policy - Pre-Tax Premium ($1,560/month)